May 19th, 2015

 A failure at 70 pounds of pressure can disgorge up to 650 gallons of water per hour.
 The problem is that most washing machine hoses are poorly constructed and offer very little in the way of protection.
 The key is to understand why hoses fail.
 Contrary to popular perception, hoses do not simply burst due to high water pressure.

-Rather than simply bursting, hoses fail in a very specific place- the coupling.
+Rather than simply bursting, washer water hoses fail in a very specific place- the coupling.
 The truth is that standard hose couplings are rolled and stamped from a thin sheet of copper alloy.
 In time, water flow hones them to a fine edge.
-When the hose bends at the coupling, this sharp edge is forced into the exterior wall and slices it open.
+When the washer water hoses bend at the coupling, this sharp edge is forced into the exterior wall and slices it open.
 This is called “razoring.”

 Unfortunately, most people assume that installing a braided stainless steel hose (steel braided hose) will solve the problem.
 Even worse, many so-called “experts” believe this to be true.
 Marketing people take advantage of consumer ignorance by marketing them as “burst-proof.”